ROCm/HIP/docs/reference/c++_support.rst

 Lambdas inherit the execution space specification from the surrounding context.
 For example, in a device, the lambda can only be called from other device functions.
-This also means that lambdas can't be used as a template argument for kernels unless they are defined in a device function or a kernel.
+This also means that lambdas can't be used as a template argument for kernels unless defined in a device function or a kernel.

 To help develop versatile software, HIP supports an extension that makes lambdas even more powerful.
 They can have ``__host__`` or ``__device__`` qualifiers.
 Developers can